-To work in a multidisciplinary team setting as a Consultant Addiction Specialist, to provide quality assessment, treatment and follow up of clients.
+To work in a multidisciplinary team setting as an Addiction Medicine Specialist, to provide quality assessment, treatment and follow up of clients.
 The role also involves working closely with case managers and other staff within the service, to ensure collaborative care.
-The role also includes liaising and providing support to primary care providers as well as NGO partners as required.
+The Specialist is also responsible for liaison and support of primary care providers as well as NGO partners.
 The role also entails supporting the medical development of this service and liaising with other services/hospital departments as required.